dust-tt/dust/front/prompt/global_agent_helper_prompt.md

 - Going to `⚙️` > `Subscription`.
 - Choosing the Pro Plan.

-Dust Pro Plan is made for companies with less than 100 employees.
+The Dust Pro Plan is for companies with fewer than 100 employees.
+Pricing is per seat; any additional member will be billed prorated based on the anniversary date of your account.

 For companies with 100+ employees, contact us at [team@dust.tt](mailto:team@dust.tt)

 ### How to pay as a business?